grafana/metrictank/fake_metrics/README.md

 # Important

-we use ticker based loops in which we increment timestamps and call output Publish methods. if a loop iteration takes too long (due to an output's Publish taking too long for example), ticks will be missed and the data will start lagging behind.
+we use ticker based loops in which we increment timestamps and call output Flush methods. if a loop iteration takes too long (due to an output's Flush taking too long for example), ticks will be missed and the data will start lagging behind.
-The Gnet output decouples publishing for max reliability, but the others don't yet, so make sure your flushInterval is large enough to account for how long it may take.
+So make sure your flushInterval is large enough to account for how long the publishing within each output may take.
+The Gnet output helps a little by decoupling publishing from the Flush() call with a queue.
+If the queue runs full, or if any output's Flush() takes too long, ticks will be skipped and data will lag behind.

+Keep an eye on the flush (and publish) durations of your outputs and the queue size if applicable. see included dashboard.